realworldocaml/book/en/runtime-memory-layout.md

 architectures, so the memory representation is stable across different CPUs and host types.

-Polymorphic variants use more memory space when parameters are included in the datatype constructors.
-Normal variants use the tag byte to encode the variant value, but this byte is insufficient to encode the hashed value for polymoprhic variants.
-Therefore, they must allocate a new block (with tag `0`) and store the value in there instead.
-This means that polymorphic variants with constructors use one word of memory more than normal variant constructors.
+Polymorphic variants use more memory space than normal variants when parameters are included in the datatype constructors.
+Normal variants use the tag byte to encode the variant value and save the fields for the contents, but this single byte is insufficient to encode the hashed value for polymorphic variants.
+They must allocate a new block (with tag `0`) and store the value in there instead.
+Polymorphic variants with constructors thus use one word of memory more than normal variant constructors.

-Another inefficiency is when a polymorphic variant constructor has more than one parameter.
-Normal variants hold parameters as a single flat block with multiple fields for each entry, but polymorphic variants must adopt a more flexible uniform memory representation since they may be re-used in a different context.
+Another inefficiency over normal variants is when a polymorphic variant constructor has more than one parameter.
+Normal variants hold parameters as a single flat block with multiple fields for each entry, but polymorphic variants must adopt a more flexible uniform memory representation since they may be re-used in a different context across compilation units.
 They allocate a tuple block for the parameters that is pointed to from the argument field of the variant.
-Thus, there are three additional words for such variants, along with an extra memory indirection due to the tuple.
+There are thus three additional words for such variants, along with an extra memory indirection due to the tuple.

+The extra space usage is generally not significant in a typical application, and polymorphic variants offer a great deal more flexibility than normal variants.
+However, if you're writing code that demands high performance or must run within tight memory bounds, the runtime layout is at least very predictable.
+The OCaml compiler never switches memory representation due to optimization passes.
+This lets you predict the precise runtime layout by referring to these guidelines and your source code.

 ### String values